damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 You will now see your [Pipelines](https://about.gitlab.com/2016/05/22/gitlab-8-8-released/#pipelines) in merge requests!

 ![Pipelines in merge requests in GitLab 8.11](/images/8_11/pipelines_mr.png)

+## Email a new Issue

+To create a new issue, you can now send an email!
+Find the email address on the bottom of the issues list and then use the subject for the title and the body of the email for the description of the issue.

+If you want to use set the milestone, add labels or anything else, make use of the slash commands!

 ## MR links when pushing